Russell Morris: 1978–1996: Australia, Russell Morris bands and A Thousand Suns

 Once Morris had returned to Australia, he formed the Russell Morris Band.
 The band signed with Mushroom Records and commenced live performances, writing songs designed to be played live rather than chasing radio airplay, but scoring a couple of minor hits on the way.
 Eventually, the band played and recorded as Russell Morris & the Rubes.

 The Rubes achieved critical acclaim but mainstream radio refused to play their tracks.
-By 1983 the five Rubes made a decision, if their single "Get It Right", which they rated highly, wasn't picked up by radio, they’d call it quits, which they did.
+By 1983 the five Rubes made a decision, if their single "Get It Right", which they rated highly, was not picked up by radio, they would call it quits, which they did.

-Morris also fronted The Lonely Boys throughout the 1980s and he also branched out onto the musical stage, appearing as 'Riff Raff' in a Melbourne production of The Rocky Horror Show and a few years later taking on the role of Simon Zealotes in the hit 1992 arena production of Jesus Christ Superstar alongside John Farnham, Kate Ceberano, Angry Anderson and Jon Stevens.
+Morris also fronted the Lonely Boys throughout the 1980s and branched out onto the musical stage, appearing as "Riff Raff" in a Melbourne production of The Rocky Horror Show and a few years later taking on the role of Simon Zealotes in the 1992 arena production of Jesus Christ Superstar alongside John Farnham, Kate Ceberano, Angry Anderson and Jon Stevens.

 In November 1991, Morris released another solo album, A Thousand Suns, which peaked at number 98.

 1996–2006: Bands with Ronnie Burns, Darryl Cotton and Jim Keays

 In 1996, Morris joined fellow 1960s singers Ronnie Burns and Darryl Cotton and began touring under the name Burns Cotton & Morris.
 The group released three albums.

 In 2000, Jim Keays replaced Burns and the group called themselves Cotton Keays & Morris.
 They released five albums over the next 5 years.
 The trio toured until Darryl Cotton's death in 2012.

-Also in 2000, Morris' "The Real Thing" and "Wings of an Eagle" featured prominently in the Australian-made movie The Dish and Midnight Oil released their version of "The Real Thing" as a one-off single, the first time this highly regarded band had chosen to record a cover.
+Also in 2000, Morris' "The Real Thing" and "Wings of an Eagle" featured prominently in the Australian-made movie The Dish, and Midnight Oil released a cover version of "The Real Thing" as a single and as the title track of their live acoustic album The Real Thing.
 At the Gimme Ted benefit concert on 9 March 2001 Morris performed two songs.
 In 2002 he took a place of honour among his peers as part of the hugely successful Long Way to the Top concert tour.
 Rouseabout Records released the definitive 2CD Russell Morris anthology, called The Real Thing, covering his entire career.